NullPointerStudios/GoogleDocs-WowFetcher/README.md

 getProgression(realm, characterName)

 Each of these functions returns an array.
 You can then use the transpose function to display those arrays in the spreadsheet.

+You can change the region that the api uses by changing the api url to the appropriate region (for EU/Russ/Other)